SkyLoop: Custom

 SkyLoop Custom is a concept that also has yet to be built as of 2020.
 The design of this model is based on the SkyLoop XT 150 with an extension of what the particular amusement park wants.
 Roller coasters of this model can vary from one another.

 Launch

 SkyLoop Launch is a concept that has also yet to be built as of 2020.
 This design can be incorporated with the XT 150, 450, 900, and Custom models as the "launch" takes place where the normal lift would be.
 The top speed of the launch would be 27 mph and is driven by linear synchronous motors (LSM).
 If this concept were to be built, not only would it have the world's highest inversion, but also the world's highest vertical launch.

 Installations

-Maurer Söhne has built ten SkyLoops as of 2020.
+Maurer AG has built ten SkyLoops as of 2020.
 Nine are SkyLoop XT 150s while one is a SkyLoop XT 450.
 The roller coasters are listed in order of opening dates.

-Relocation of Buzzsaw at Dreamworld

 Similar rides

 Premier Rides has installed several versions of the Sky Rocket II model, which is similar to the SkyLoop; these include Superman: Ultimate Flight.
 In addition, several Chinese SkyLoops have been made.